solenn-tl/ontologie-peuplement/requetes/3_BUILD_KG.md

 ```
 * We can delete *http://rdf.geohistoricaldata.org/tmpaggregatelabel*

-### 8.3 Initialised the attributes of the aggregations using the attributes of the associated landmark versions
+### 8.3 Initialised the attributes of the aggregations using the list of attributes of the landmarks versions
 ```sparql
 PREFIX add: <http://rdf.geohistoricaldata.org/def/address#>